 Moeller Maersk aims to become a player in the logisitic market.
 There are already plenty of independent players in the market.
 Actually this division is not profitable!
 I do not think this move will become the most successful one.
 It would be more promising if MM would focus on an optimization of the shipping core business.

-Another risk is that Moeller Maersk as success in the core business is rare put the focus on green religious nonsense.
-Actually most articles about Moeller Maersk in Europa are about such nonsense (2).
-The last communicated initiative is to make MM CO2 neutral by 2050.
-This is not an issue as it is easy to make promises for 2050.
-But Mearsk stated to have spent already 1 bn$ in the last 4 years on energy efficiency (8).
-It is to hope that it created savings > 1 bn$.
+Another risk is that Moeller Maersk face is the fat cat syndrom.
+It puts the focus on green religious nonsense.
+Actually most articles about Moeller Maersk in Europa are about such nonsense.
+The target is to make MM CO2 neutral.
+Mearsk stated to have spent already 1 bn$ in the last 4 years on energy efficiency (8).
+It is to hope that the savings exceed 1 bn$.
 I would rather appreciate if Moeller Maersk would focus on such opportunities as establishing LNG as bunker fuel.
-It would help to reduce costs and fullfill environmental requirements (sulphur emissions).
+It would help to reduce costs and fullfill ideally the "environmental requirements (sulphur emissions)".
 Due to its size and the the operatorship of terminals and harbour equipment it is in the ideal position to establish a new fuel.

-It seems as well that MM did not realize the negative economic situation yet.
-MM tightens its ship recycling procedures that means not using the inexpensive recycling yards in Bangladesh(12).
-That means creating unnessecary costs while the unit is not yet profitable.
+AMKBY tightened its ship recycling procedures that means not using the inexpensive recycling yards in Bangladesh(12).
+That means creating unnessecary costs.

 Data & Information (16)

 Exchange rate 1 $ = 6.94 DKK (Feb.
 8th, 2023)